 The Company believes that the working capital is sufficient to meet its current requirements.
 Accordingly, no liquidity risk is perceived.
-In addition, the Company maintains the following line of credit:

-(a) Unsecured loan facility from Holding Company carrying interest rate of 7.2% p.a.
+As at March 31, 2023, the Company does not maintain any line of credit (March 31, 2022: Company had unsecured loan facility from Holding Company carrying interest rate of 7.2% p.a.)

-The table below provides details regarding the undiscounted contractual maturities of significant financial liabilities as of March 31, 2022:
+The table below provides details regarding the undiscounted contractual maturities of significant financial liabilities as of March 31, 2023 and March 31, 2022: